-3 reasons can influence the shariah status of the company
+3 factors can influence the Shariah status of the company:

 1- Change in revenue